Confuzu/CivitAI_Image_grabber/README.md

 # Civit Image grabber

-It downloads all the images from a provided Username, Model ID or TAG from CivitAI.
+It downloads all the images from a provided Username, Model ID or Model TAG from CivitAI.
 Should the API not spit out all the data for all images then I'm sorry.
 The script can only download where data is provided.